Kaimary/CycleSQL/README.md

 This code implements:

-* A unified iterative framework built upon <strong>self-provided feedback</strong> to enhance the translation accuracy of existing end-to-end models.
+* A plug-and-play iterative framework built upon <strong>self-provided feedback</strong> to enhance the translation accuracy of existing end-to-end models.

 ### 🚀 About CycleSQL
-> **TL;DR:** We introduce CycleSQL --  a unified framework that enables flexible integration into existing end-to-end NL2SQL models.
+> **TL;DR:** We introduce CycleSQL --  a plug-and-play framework that enables flexible integration into existing end-to-end NL2SQL models.
-> Inspired by the *feedback mechanisms* used in modern recommendation systems and *iterative refinement* methods introduced in LLMs, CycleSQL introduces NL explanations of query results as a form of internal feedback to create a self-contained feedback loop within the end-to-end translation process, facilitating iterative self-evaluation of translation correctness.
+> Inspired by the *feedback mechanisms* used in modern recommendation systems and *iterative refinement* methods introduced in LLMs, CycleSQL introduces data-grounded NL explanations of query results as a form of internal feedback to create a self-contained feedback loop within the end-to-end translation process, facilitating iterative self-evaluation of translation correctness.

 The objective of NL2SQL translation is to convert a natural language query into an SQL query.